 There are so many places to visit and things to do in the local area, your stay at Corner House may not be long enough!
 Some of the events are covered in more detail elsewhere on our site, but one large local event not to be missed is the two-week Swaledale Music Festival in May/June.
 We also have a variety of countryside shows during the summer - in particular, the Reeth Show, which takes place at the end of August.

-If you wish to make a booking, please go to the Enquiries/Request to Book page, having firt checked our availability on the Availability page.
-We guarantee a quick response and a hassle-free booking process.
+If you wish to make a booking for the cottage, please check our availability first - on the AVAILABILITY page - and then complete the form on the Enquiries/Booking Request page.
+The form will come to us by email.
+We guarantee a quick response and a hassle-free booking proc